 Snowmass has become a snowboarder's paradise with a superpipe, two half pipes, acres of terrain-park features in three parks, and some of the best expert slopes in the valley.
 A new 100-acre intermediate trail in the backcountry-like Burnt Mountain area and 170 acres of additional gladed, intermediate terrain have been added.
 The three terrain parks have a total of 95 features to explore.

 For apres ski, try Venga Venga in Snowmass Village or Woody Creek Tavern.
 For nightlife, check out Shooters or Escobar for dancing, Double Diamond for live music or Club Chelsea for rave.
 Still need more, try Jimmys American Bar, La Cocina, Lava Room and Erics Bar.

 Overall, Snowmass Ski Area is the 15th most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
-Several of the better snowboarding resorts are nearby Snowmass Ski Area including Aspen Highlands Ski Area, Buttermilk Ski Area, Sunlight Mountain Resort and Aspen Mountain Ski Area.
+Several of the better snowboarding resorts are nearby Snowmass Ski Area including Aspen Highlands Ski Area, Aspen Mountain Ski Area, Buttermilk Ski Area and Sunlight Mountain Resort.